The Power of Movement: Using Exercise To Combat Depression

 • Exercise does not carry the stigma usually linked with medication or counseling.

-Start and Overcome Barriers To Exercise
+Start and Overcome Barriers to Exercise

 Exercise routines or regular physical activity can be challenging to begin and maintain.
 The following steps can help: